bitaemi/redux-store/src/react-redux/README.md

   };
 }
 ```
-and the applyMiddleware function that:
+and the applyMiddleware function is basically an enhancer function that:
--  returns a function getting as param createStore, that returned function when called, returns another function;
+-  returns a function getting as param createStore,and this returned function when called, returns another function;
--  the inner returned function creates a store, modifies dispatch so that it will call the middleware and returns the store with that modified dispatch
+-  the inner returned function creates a store, modifies dispatch so that it will call the middleware and then returns the store with that modified dispatch

 ```JavaScript
 function applyMiddleware(...fns) {